Get,

 Frequently Asked Questions (FAQs)

-Vitamin D deficiency can cause rickets in children (weak muscles, bone pain, joint deformities) and adults (fatigue, bone pain, muscle aches, cramps, depression).7
+Vitamin D deficiency can cause rickets in children, characterised by weak muscles, bone pain, joint deformities, and osteomalacia in adults, characterised by fatigue, bone pain, muscle aches, cramps, and depression2,3.

 Who is at risk of Vitamin D deficiency?

-As per a study it is found that there is no association between the ingestion of Vitamin D-rich food and the formation of kidney stones.8
+As per a study it is found that there is no association between the ingestion of vitamin D-rich food and the formation of kidney stones12.

 Can you get sufficient Vitamin D from sunlight alone?

-Yes, but certain studies have shown that even countries with abundant sunlight throughout the year can experience a deficiency in vitamin D.3,4
+Yes, but certain studies have shown that even people in countries with abundant sunlight throughout the year can experience a deficiency in vitamin D2.

 Disclaimer: The information provided here is for educational/awareness purposes only and is not intended to be a substitute for medical treatment by a healthcare professional and should not be relied upon to diagnose or treat any medical condition.
 The reader should consult a registered medical practitioner to determine the appropriateness of the information and before consuming any medication.
 PharmEasy does not provide any guarantee or warranty (express or implied) regarding the accuracy, adequacy, completeness, legality, reliability or usefulness of the information; and disclaims any liability arising thereof.